adi2412/Parrot/README.md

 Use
 ===

 Currently Parrot is in the development stage.
 This means that even though you can use it on your server, it's still going to be missing quite a bit of features.
 I'd recommend waiting a while.
-Maybe even check out [these parrots](http://bit.ly/1jnMQ6S).
+Maybe even check out [this parrot](http://bit.ly/1jnMQ6S).
 If you still want to install, though, just download as ZIP and extract to any directory on your server you want, run the lightning fast installer, and start posting!

 Contributing
 =========